Running from the Thai border in the north to Singapore in the south, Peninsular Malaysia boasts a diverse array of attractions.

 Endau-Rompin national park, which straddles both Johor and Pahang state, offers decent trekking opportunities through virgin dipterocarp forest, and is home to several endangered species such as the two-horned Sumatran rhinoceros.
-Also rare at the park is other tourists -– they tend to flock instead to Taman Negara to the north.
+Also rare at the park are other tourists -– they tend to flock instead to Taman Negara to the north.

 Striking north from the capital, the four northernmost states on the west coast of Peninsular Malaysia: Perlis, Kedah, Penang and Perak host a mix of islands, historic town centres, national parks and traditional Malay urban centres.

-Of these four states, Kedah -- home to the resort island of Langkawi and food mecca of Penang -- gets the bulk of foreign visitors.
+Of these four states, Kedah—home to the resort island of Langkawi and food mecca of Penang—gets the bulk of foreign visitors.
 It's common to hear Langkawi declared Malaysia's Phuket and in many ways this is true.
 This large island has an international airport and a vast choice of luxurious resorts to stay at.
 An adequate selection of "budgetish" digs are also offered, so don't make the mistake of chucking it into your outa-my-budget box.
 Unlike Phuket, the sex tourism scene is understated and we reckon this makes Langkawi a winner between the two, especially if you're travelling with your family.
-The beaches really are lovely -- really!
+The beaches really are lovely—really!

 The best of Malaysia's north however is found on Penang.
 Though an island, Penang's main drawcard is its capital, Georgetown.
 This sprawling seaside trading town was formally inscribed as a UNESCO World Heritage Site in July 2008, in part due to its unique architectural and cultural townscape.
-The island's beaches -- Batu Ferringhi is the best known -- are not all that much to write home about, especially compared to Langkawi and southern Thailand.
+The island's beaches—Batu Ferringhi is the best known—are not all that much to write home about, especially compared to Langkawi and southern Thailand.
 Pollution is the main issue, but they've also been developed in a shortsighted, unfortunate manner.
-If you're heading to Penang, do it for Georgetown -- not the sun and sea.
+If you're heading to Penang, do it for Georgetown—not the sun and sea.